 Stream/Download album on any platform by visiting this link: http://vibe.to/solutions

 Elementree has been performing with seasoned reggae band Elementree Livity Project for around 7 years now.
 During the early stages of the pandemic, the lockdown brought band live shows to a halt.
 With all the time away from the band and looking to branch out with his music, Elementree decided to pursue his solo project.
-The new album is his first solo venture, written, produced and published completely by himself.
+The new album is his first solo venture, written, produced and published

 The album combines a fresh mix of Roots Reggae, Hip-Hop and Acoustic instrumentals accompanied by Elementree’s original and soaring vocal styles.
 So many reggae influences can be heard in his voice from Sizzla, Warrior King and Anthony B to Jacob Miller, Freddy McGregor and Dennis Brown.
 His ability to switch effortlessly between the Dancehall Singjay/Chat to a smooth Reggae crooning vocal line is on point and adds a wow factor that keeps the album from losing luster at any point.

 The album starts with the bright and sunny Inner Circle-inspired banger “I’ll Take You There” featuring some other East Coast Reggae artists making their own mark on the scene, Mellodose,Austin Grimm and Sun-Dried Vibes.
 The song is an ode to wanting to go on vacation while being locked up in quarantine lockdown.
 Being a song that so many can relate to, the vocal melodies on the verses and the catchiness of the hook make this a universal hit in our opinion.